FLAC to M4A — No Signup Required

 Most converter sites force you to create an account before converting.
 It's a growth hack, not a feature.
 AudioUtils skips all that.
 The converter works immediately.

-Free users get 5 conversions daily without any account.
+Free users get 5 conversions per month without any account.
 Need more?
 Pro accounts exist but are never required for basic use.

 Frequently Asked Questions